What mediation is and how it can help

 It’s a good idea to try and resolve the problem informally first, before thinking about using mediation.

 If the problem cannot be resolved informally, you can use mediation.
-Mediation can be used at any stage in a dispute, but it’s best to start it as soon as possible.
-The earlier the dispute is dealt with, the less chance there is of things getting worse.
+Mediation can be used at any stage in a disagreement, but it’s best to start it as soon as possible.
+The earlier the disagreement is dealt with, the less chance there is of things getting worse.

 You could also use mediation to rebuild relationships after a disciplinary or grievance process.